Karnak Temple: Where Pharaohs Whispered to Gods

 In the vicinity of the Sacred Lake, the French Archaeologist Le Gran excavated in excess of 17,000 bronze statues and 700 limestone statues that had previously adorned the temples.
 A large granite statue of the Scarab of Amenhotep III, the symbol of sunrise and good-luck charm, also lies close to the Sacred Lake.

-Karnak Temple is one of the must-see temples in Egypt, so it is included in all our Egypt travel packages, as well as in some of Luxor Day Tours.
+Karnak Temple is one of the must-see temples in Egypt.
+So, it is included in all our Egypt travel packages, as well as in some of Luxor Day Tours.